 As the winter draws in, we’re inclined to become a little too housebound.
 How can you and your spouse or significant other still have fun and avoid cabin fever?
 Dating is even more important for married couples than it is when you’re just courting.
 After all, it’s important to remember just why you fell in love in the first place!

 Everybody needs time to let off steam and escape the humdrum.
 Get your kids a babysitter and go and have fun together.
 Studies show that couples who date each other after marriage are far more likely to stick together.
-You can take advantage of the season, and give expensive (though cozy) restaurants a miss this winter with these fun and romantic date ideas.
+Although the winter can be expensive with all the holiday festivities to pay for, it’s no reason to leave your loved one in the lurch.
+Whether you’re strapped for cash or don’t have a penny to spend, get wrapped up warm and surprise your other half with one of these super romantic and cheap winter date ideas.

 Of course, this is only a cheap option if it isn’t too far away – but it’s very, very romantic!